hardyoyo/RodmanPottingerCookbook/recipes/BreakfastCasserole.md

 from
 aberdeenskitchen.com/2019/03/easy-vegetarian-hash-brown-breakfast-casserole/

-While this seems like it would take a while to cook, it's the perfect thing to make if you're already puttering in the kitchen anyway.
+While this seems like it would take a while to cook, it’s the perfect thing to make if you’re already puttering in the kitchen anyway.
 Most of the time is waiting, so... you can stack this with other things.

 *crowd pleaser, brunch*